 Taking the total land area of Rwanda and the total population today into consideration, Rwanda is the most densely populated country in all of Africa.
 A greater part of Rwanda's population is into agriculture.
 However due to the overpopulation issue in Rwanda today, fertile lands for farming are very hard to come by and this also explains the rising tensions between the various factions who depend mostly on the land for survival.

-Despite the abundance of natural resources in Rwanda, a major part of the population still lives below poverty line.
+Despite the abundance of natural resources in Rwanda, a huge portion of the population still lives below poverty line.
 Just like its neighboring countries, poverty is worse in the rural areas where the majority of the population lives.

 Rwanda has an HIV/AIDS Adults prevalence rate of 2.9%.
 Officially, there were more than 170000 people were living with HIV/AIDS in 2009 with about 4100 deaths recorded within the same year.
 Not just HIV/AIDS.
 Malaria, bacterial diarrhea, hepatitis A, yellow fever, etc. continue to threaten several lives in Rwanda today.

-Like in most other African countries today, corruption and poor governance continue to tear Rwanda apart.
+Like in most other African countries, corruption and poor governance continue to wreak havoc in Rwanda today.